romanButkus/romanButkus/README.md

 Developer\Programmer
 ---------

 I\`m a developer from Ukraine , learning C#, Unity, WPF, .Net Framework, ASP.NET, Python, Sql Server, React, Next.js, html/css.
 I have some small projects, that I made, you can check them out on my profile.
 In the future, I am planning to create games🕹 and apps for Android📱 and Windows🖥, and to use data bases.
+Curently studying in Business College Helsinki

 * 🌍  I'm based in Espoo
 * ✉️  You can contact me at [romanbutkus2009@gmail.com](mailto:romanbutkus2009@gmail.com)